 MacKenzie Stroh Hines

-MacKenzie is responsible for promoting, enhancing, and protecting MSF’s brand reputation as well as a broad range of public relations activities relative to the strategic direction and positioning of the organization and its advocacy agenda.
-This includes newsletters and other print publications; web, e-news, and other online communications; media and public relations; and marketing.
+MacKenzie is responsible for contributing to the development of the organization’s strategic goals and set and guide Mississippi First’s communications strategy for both marketing and policy purposes.
+She is responsible for promoting, enhancing, and protecting the organization’s brand reputation as well as a broad range of public relations activities relative to the strategic direction and positioning of the organization and its advocacy agenda.